Building & improving systems for the prevention and mitigation of disease impact through the use of quantitative epidemiology methods

 - Designing and analyzing observational and experimental studies

-CAHFS and the University of Minnesota vision on data analysis and its relationship to management and policy is described in this manuscript.
+CAHFS and the University of Minnesota vision on data analysis and its relationship to management and policy is described in the following article written by Dr. Andres Perez.